-If students want to withdraw from a bachelor's or master's thesis, the student(s) must withdraw from assessment in Studentweb and also send an email to both the course coordinator, or supervisor, and study advisor.
+If students want to withdraw from a bachelor's or master's thesis, the student(s) must withdraw from assessment in Studentweb and also send an email to the supervisor(s) and the study adviser.

 There are no continuation examinations for bachelor's and master's theses, ref. section 3-11(3) and (8) of the Regulations relating to Studies and Examinations at the University of Stavanger.